Folium Systems

 • gap and contradiction ledger

-• evidence-status and dormant-system classification
+• record-status and dormant-system classification

 • closure condition list